HildaXu/Virtual_Cat_Piano/README.md

 ## How to Play

 1. Use a mouse to click at the desired keys.
 2. Use keyboard.
-"1" to "0" correspond to the white keys from left to right. "q", "w", "r", "t", "y", "i", "o" correspond to the black keys from left to right.
+"1" to "0" correspond to the white keys from left to right. "q", "w", "r", "t", "y", "i", "o" correspond to the black keys from left to right. （Only lowercase letters are supported)

 ## Acknowledgements
 The audio files of each key is extracted from [YouTube Cat Piano-Play it with your computer keyboard][2].